 Welcome!
 This guide is designed to simplify your citation activities by introducing Zotero.
 The power of Zotero comes from its ability to collect, organize, and generate citations.
 Zotero can save you time when creating in-text citations or bibliographies to describe your research process.

 Follow the tabbed links above for step-by-step instructions and tips.
-And remember, your librarians love this stuff and are here to answer your research questions.
+And remember, your librarians love this stuff and are here to answer your questions.

 Zotero is a free citation management software that can help you organize and cite from research articles and other resources you find online.
 Zotero can: